The second Pillar to the spiritual side of success is fasting.

-What if we today do fasting from doubt and fear.
+What if we today do fast from doubt and fear.

-If we catch our self in hurrying these are actions that are expressions of fear, or finding ourselves worrying,
+If we catch ourselves hurrying these are actions that are expressions of fear or finding ourselves worrying,

 which is thinking about things and possibilities which may happen or may not happen at all?

 We are sending our minds to play with our fear.
-What if we fast from these problems today and are in our mind with God.
+What if we fast from these problems today and are in our minds with God.

 Whenever stress and doubt come up, be aware and change it, take a deep breath and slow down.